 Carefully remove the spark plug and put a drop of or two of oil in the combustion chamber.
-Now pull the starter cord a few times.
+Now pull the starter cord a few times (note: if you have any issues with your pull cord not recoiling, check out this guide).
 The cylinder wall and piston are now well lubricated.

 Replace the spark up and pull the starter cord until you feel it get tight and resist the pull.
 The piston has now sealed the chamber preventing air and moisture from getting in during storage.